-Highlights of the 35+ Year History of
+Highlights of the over 40-year History of

 2021 — Our annual fundraising event, Stories from the Heart, is recorded live and available for all to watch for free thanks to our sponsors and The Media Factory!

 2022 — HomeShare Vermont turns 40!